 - Shoulder and knee injuries

-Any of the injuries listed above could happen as the result of an accident.
-Whether you get hurt from dangerous working conditions or suffer harm from toxic chemicals, you could end up needing expensive treatment or develop a permanent disability.
-Some examples of situations that could lead to injuries, illnesses, or fatalities at work include:
+Any of these injuries could result from an accident.
+For example, whether you get hurt from dangerous working conditions or suffer harm from toxic chemicals, you could need expensive treatment or develop a permanent disability.
+For example, some situations that could lead to injuries, illnesses, or fatalities at work include:

 - Slip/trip and fall